Green Pools & Mosquitoes

 Prevention is Key

-Protecting our communities from mosquito-transmitted disease is a shared responsibility.
-All residents must make sure their swimming pools are clean and functional, or do not pose a public health risk by producing mosquitoes.
+Protecting our communities from mosquito-transmitted diseases is a shared responsibility.
+All residents must ensure their swimming pools are clean and functional or do not pose a public health risk by producing mosquitoes.

-The best long-term mosquito management strategy for pools includes a working pump and filtration system, and a regular chemical treatment schedule.
-We understand that this may not always be possible for some residents.
+The best long-term mosquito management strategy for pools includes a working pump and filtration system and a regular chemical treatment schedule.
+However, we understand that this may not always be possible for some residents.
 In these situations, the District can provide assistance to ensure a pool does not endanger the health of a community.

 How We Can Help